Racer Restart Initiative FAQ's

 While voluntary, we strongly encourage our campus community to get vaccinated and boosted as soon as possible, in consultation with your healthcare provider.

 Can I ask about someone’s vaccine status?

 Inquiring into the vaccination (health) history presents legal risks to the university and possibly the individual.
 An individual may feel prompted or compelled to disclose their disability status or otherwise discuss private health information.
 Because of these risks it is definitely not advisable for any individual to inquire about vaccination status.

-I am a student.
 How do I receive a COVID-19 test?

 Information about testing, including rapid testing is available at MSU Health Services as well as other locations throughout our community.